 When Volatility Strikes

 Don't panic, regardless of your time horizon.
 One of the best ways to achieve goals is to carefully create a strategy and not sway from it, even when conditions are not ideal.
-Sticking to your plan will help you ride out downswings, preserve your assets and capitalize on upswings.
-Working with a financial advisor can help you build confidence and stay the course.
+Sticking to your plan will help you ride out downswings, potentially preserve your assets and capitalize on upswings.
+Working with a financial advisor can help you build confidence and may help you stay the course.

 Money Management Mistake #3 -

 Relying Too Heavily on Social Security — Especially Early On

 As you plan for income in retirement, be sure you understand the role Social Security will play — and how it fits with other income sources.

 Choosing When to Begin Taking Social Security Benefits

 As you near retirement, Social Security provides statements detailing your expected monthly benefit, depending upon when you start collecting.
 The later you begin, the larger your monthly checks will be.
 The amount differs if you start collecting at:

 - Age 66, or full retirement age (FRA) if you were born between 1943 and 1954.

 - Age 62, the earliest you can claim.
 This will be about 25 percent lower than the FRA amount.